Mc-Zen/quill/docs/guide/quill-guide.typ

   )
   ```
 )
 Note, that it is not possible to add a second gate to a cell that is already occupied.
+However, it is allowed to leave either `x` or `y` at `auto` and manually set the other.
+In the case that `x` is set but `y: auto`, the gate is placed at the current wire and the specified column.
+In the case that `y` is set and `x: auto`, the gate is placed at the current column and the specified wire but the current column is not advanced to the next column.
+The parameters `x` and `y` are available for all gates and decorations.

 Manual placement can also be helpful to keep the source code a bit more cleaner.
 For example, it is possible to move the code for a `gategroup()` or `slice()` command entirely to the bottom to enhance readability.